gladson/py-googlemaps/README.txt

 Dependencies
 ------------
 This module should work with Python 2.3 - 2.6+, and with Python 3+ via 2to3.
-Its only dependency is the json module, included as simplejson in versions of the Python standard library before 2.6, and available for download as simplejson for even earlier versions of the Python standard library.
+Its only dependency is the json module, included with Python versions 2.6 and later and available for download as simplejson for earlier versions.

 Installation